palewire/cpi/README.md

 The adjustment is made using data provided by [The Bureau of Labor Statistics](https://www.bls.gov/cpi/home.htm) at the U.S. Department of Labor.

-Currently the library only supports inflation adjustments using annual values from the so-called "CPI-U" survey, which is an average of all prices paid by all urban consumers.
+Currently the library only supports inflation adjustments using series from the "All Urban Consumers (CU)" survey.
+The so-called "CPI-U" survey is the default, which is an average of all prices paid by all urban consumers.
 It is available from 1913 to the present.
 It is not seasonally adjusted.
 The dataset is identified by the BLS as "CUUR0000SA0."
 It is used as the default for most basic inflation calculations.
+All other series measuring all urban consumers are available by taking advantage of the library's options.
+The alternative survey of "Urban Wage Earners and Clerical Workers" is not yet available.

 ## Updating the CPI